-Parks & Recreation
+Parks & Recreation Along Michigan’s M-52 Road Trip

-As you are driving, there will be no shortage of parks along your journey.
-M-52 is well stocked with signage to help lead the way, so don’t worry.
+In St. Charles, spend time relaxing by the Bad River in Lumberjack Park.
 Ringwood Forest, just south of St. Charles, offers miles of trails that are surrounded by the greenest of leaves and makes you feel like you are in a rainforest in some spots.

 While walking along Main Street in Manchester, travelers can enjoy the rushing water as it falls into the River Raisin.
 Downstream, go for a walk on the wooden boardwalk at Trestle Park in Adrian.

-Tip: Small towns tend to offer parks that have slides, swing sets, teeter-totters and more equipment that has a nostalgic feel where each probably has countless stories from years past.
+Tip: Small towns tend to offer parks that have slides, swing sets, teeter-totters, and more equipment that has a nostalgic feel where each probably has countless stories from years past.
 Check out the park on Parshall St. in Oakley.

-Hop off M-52 and take the self-guided swalking tour through the heart of Manchester.
+Hop off M-52 and take the self-guided walking tour through the heart of Manchester.
 You will pass by Dairy Queen on Main Street, where the town got its start, along with several historic churches, buildings, and homes.

 The oldest continuously running theater in Michigan is The Croswell Opera House in Adrian, so go exploring or even take in a show.
 You can’t go to Chelsea, without checking out the Chelsea Milling Company, home to Jiffy Mixes.
 Plant tours are offered daily.

 Other historic spots that will capture the eye are the Romanesque town hall in Stockbridge and the Quaker Oats and Coca-Cola murals in the heart of Owosso that have a vintage that is quite intriguing.